42 Essential Wedding Planning Tips and Tricks

 2. Investigate Wedding Blackout Dates

-Know ahead of time if your wedding date falls on the same day as a trade conference, charity walk, or other local event that could affect traffic and hotel room availability.
+Know ahead of time if your wedding date falls on the same day as a trade conference, charity walk or other local event that could affect traffic and hotel room availability.
 Here's a handy list of potentially problematic wedding dates coming up in the calendar.

 Heed the weather and other potential annoyances.
 Guests have been known to skip out early from hotter-than-hot summer tent weddings and improperly heated winter loft receptions.
-Bugs (gnats, deerflies, and no-see-ums) also swarm in certain areas during certain seasons.
+Bugs (gnats, deer flies and mosquitos) also swarm in certain areas during certain seasons.
 Consider renting pest control tanks to alleviate the problem or including bug repellent in guests' gift bags.
 And if you want a sunset ceremony, make sure you know when to say your vows by checking SunriseSunset.com.
 Oh—and always, always have a Plan B for unexpected weather snafus.

 Take advantage of the high cost of weddings and sign up for a credit card with a rewards program.
 Whether it gives you airline miles or great shopping deals, consolidating all wedding-related purchases to this card will help you accumulate thousands of rewards points (which could be used for your honeymoon).

 8. Pay It Forward